FI:IB114 Intro to Programming & Algs II - Course Information

 - IB113 Intro to Programming & Algs && !
 IB002 Algorithms I && !
 NOW ( IB002 Algorithms I )

-This course is intended for non-informatics students.
-The others are recommended IB002 instead.
+This course is intended for the study program Cybersecurity.
+Students enrolled in programs Informatics and Programming and Application Development are recommended IB002 instead.

 - Course Enrolment Limitations